Bright Tomorrows Immigration Services

 What Is the Immigration and Refugee Board?

 The Immigration and Refugee Board of Canada (IRB) is an independent administrative tribunal responsible for making decisions on immigration and refugee matters.
-It is the largest independent administrative tribunal in Canada.
+It is the largest independent administrative tribunal in Canada, deciding thousands of cases each year across its four specialized divisions.

 The IRB Has Four Divisions